Beer clarification - Use of centrifugal separators and decanter centrifuges in the production of beer

 Varying amounts of yeast and tank bottoms are produced, depending fermentation and storage of beer.
 In most cases, a substantial proportion of beer is still contained which must be recovered in economically managed processes.
 This improves their cost-effectiveness without changing the beer quality.
 Indeed, the yeast and tank bottom volume accounts for approximately 4 percent of total annual output, and of this figure approximately 60% can be recovered in the form of beer.
 In a brewery with an output of one million hectoliters, this corresponds to a volume of 24,000 hectoliters.

-Decanters are solids oriented centrifuges with a solid-wall bowl.
+Decanter centrifuges are solids oriented industrial centrifuges with a solid-wall bowl.
 A conveyor screw conveys the solids to the outlet, through which they are continuously discharged.
-Decanters are used mainly for clarification of liquids with high solids content.
+Decanter centrifuges are used mainly for clarification of liquids with high solids content.
 Fluctuating solids content in the feed product has little effect on the degree of clarification or separation.

 Beer recovery with nozzle separators produces clear beer